jonah-dev/lfd2-bot/README.md

 A tool to help form lobbies for Left 4 Dead 2 within Discord channels

 # Requirements

-- Python 3.8^
+- Python ^3.8

+# Environment setup
+## Windows
+- Open a command prompt and navigate to this project's root directory.
+- Run `python -m venv venv` to recreate this repo's virtual environment.
+- Run `.\venv\Scripts\activate.bat` to activate the env.
+- Run `pip install -r requirements.txt` to install this project's dependencies.
-## Python Modules
+## *nix/macOS
-- discord
-- pillow

-Eventually I'll get a setup.py configured for all dependencies
+- Open a terminal and navigate to this project's root directory.
+- Run `python -m venv env` to recreate this repo's virtual environment.
+- Run `source ./env/bin/activate` to activate the env.
+- Run `pip install -r requirements.txt` to install this project's dependencies.

-# Getting Started
+# Manual testing
-1. Clone the repository to your local machine
-2. Install the required Python modules
-3. Configure a test Discord bot using this tutorial https://discordpy.readthedocs.io/en/latest/discord.html
+1. Configure a test Discord bot using this tutorial https://discordpy.readthedocs.io/en/latest/discord.html

 **Step 3 Details**
 - Ensure you use a name unique to your user